facebook/relay/docs/Guides-RootContainer.md

 This snippet configures **Relay.RootContainer** to render `ProfilePicture` within a `ScrollView` component as soon as data is ready.

-The `renderLoading` callback is always called with a `data` argument, which is a an object mapping from `propName` to query data.
-It is expected that the `renderLoading` callback renders the supplied `Component` with them (e.g. using the JSX spread attributes feature).
+The `renderFetched` callback is always called with a `data` argument, which is a an object mapping from `propName` to query data.
+It is expected that the `renderFetched` callback renders the supplied `Component` with them (e.g. using the JSX spread attributes feature).

 > Note
 >
-> Even though we have access to the `data` object in `renderLoading`, the actual data is intentionally opaque.
-This prevents the `renderLoading` from creating an implicit dependency on the fragments declared by `Component`.
+> Even though we have access to the `data` object in `renderFetched`, the actual data is intentionally opaque.
+This prevents the `renderFetched` from creating an implicit dependency on the fragments declared by `Component`.

 ### `renderFailure`